-Diagnosis of Alcohol Abuse and Alcoholism
+Diagnosis of Alcohol Use Disorder (AUD)

 It may not be easy for you to accept the fact that you need help for an alcohol problem.
 Keep in mind that the sooner you get help, the better your chances are for a successful recovery.